Treatment of Premenstrual Dysphoria

 2019 - Clinician and researcher at Psychiatric Centre Copenhagen

-You must be tested for over- and underactive thyroid (hypo- and hyperthyroidism), and preferably have an ECG from your general practitioner.
+You should preferably have an ECG from your general practitioner.

 I am not a psychologist or specialist in psychiatry, gynaecology, or general practitioner.